 There are also anti-ageing things you can do to prevent and reduce the physical signs of ageing, giving you a more youthful appearance.
 Of course, a healthy diet and lifestyle play a critical role in this regard.
 Taking care of and protecting your skin against environmentally-caused skin damage is important.
 Excessive exposure to the sun can lead to sun damage and premature ageing and wrinkling of the skin.
 Proper external care is critical to address the skin as it is the biggest organ and the first line of defense for the body.
 Every day, skin should be properly cleansed, treated to repair damage, and hydrated as well as protected to fortify the skin barrier function and protect the epidermis (the outer layer of the two layers that make up the skin) from external factors such as ultraviolet (UV) rays and environmental pollution.
 These examples, illustrate the point that positive, healthy changes in lifestyle habits can stop or reverse the process of accelerated ageing of the body, both internally and externally.

 Dr. John Westerdahl is a Board Certified Anti-Aging Health Practitioner and active member of the American Academy of Anti-Aging Medicine.
 Dr. Westerdahl utilizes the latest advanced scientific technologies in assessing, testing, and evaluation regarding your health and lifestyle as it relates to the ageing process.
 He can tailor a science-based nutritional and anti-ageing lifestyle program to help you achieve optimal health and longevity.
-Call Dr. Westerdahl at (805) 722-7958 to make an appointment.
+Call Dr. Westerdahl at (805) 722-7958 or complete our Contact Form to make an appointment.
+You can pre-purchase your counseling and services in advance at Dr. Westerdahl’s online Get Healthy Store.

 The American Academy of Anti-Aging Medicine (A4M) is dedicated to the advancement of tools, technology, and transformations in healthcare that can detect, treat, and prevent diseases associated with ageing.
 A4M further promotes the research of practices and protocols that have the potential to optimize the human ageing process.